MehdiMirzaie2/fractol/README.md

 # :sparkles: What is this Repo?

-Fract_ol was a unique programming project that introduced me to a different programming concept than what I was accustomed to.
+Fractal was a unique programming project that introduced me to a different programming concept than what I was accustomed to.
 It was an individual project that allowed me to explore rendering using a basic graphics (MINILIBX).

 To successfully complete the project, I implemented three different fractals.
 Two of them, the Mandelbrot set and Julia set, were mandatory requirements.
 Additionally, I chose to implement the Newton fractal as my third fractal.